-Appendix K Hocking College Nursing Program

-Selective Admission Program Admission/Acceptance/Progression Appeal Form
+Appendix K Hocking College Nursing Program Selective Admission Program Admission/Acceptance/Progression Appeal Form

+Last Name First Name

+Student ID Number: Phone:

+Hocking College Email:

+Students who feel there are extenuating circumstances that should be considered when reviewing their selective admission program admission or progression status may file this appeal form (with supporting documentation) for consideration.

+Appeals are not automatic and the student should not assume an appeal will be granted.
+Extenuating circumstances are considered anything beyond the reasonable control of the student (medical situations, natural disaster, severe external problems not of the student's creation, etc.).

+The Process:

-Last Name First Name - Student ID Number: Phone: - Hocking College Email: ating circumstances that should be considered when reviendmission or progression status may file this appeal form (ideration.
-Extenuating circumstances are con student should not assume an appeal will be granted. sidered anything beyond the reasonable control of the stu , severe external problems not of the student's creation, e extenuating circumstance(s) letter include appropriate dat about your situation.
-2. Submit documentation from agency, etc.) which verify yo explanation.
-Note: Documer length of time you were unde appropriate, a doctor's releas on letterhead and signed by ion from you stating the nature and time frame of the which you feel should be reviewed and considered.
-In you es, semesters effected and details outlining what was uncofficial sources (i.e., doctors, hospital, court, law enforcement extenuating circumstance(s) as presented in your letter station for medically related appeals must be specific as to er the doctor's care (including dates, places, and details) as with effective dates.
-These verification documents show appropriate officials. nent of o the and, if uld be ssion Appeal Committee meets twice a month, as needed ion indicating the outcome of the review will be mailed to Describe your situation and reas on for appeal: (Attach additional paper as needed)
+- A complete letter of explanation from you stating the nature and time frame of the extenuating circumstance(s) which you feel should be reviewed and considered.
+In your letter include appropriate dates, semesters effected and details outlining what was unusual about your situation. - 2.
+Submit documentation from official sources (i.e., doctors, hospital, court, law enforcement agency, etc.) which verify your extenuating circumstance(s) as presented in your letter of explanation.
+Note: Documentation for medically related appeals must be specific as to the length of time you were under the doctor's care (including dates, places, and details) and, if appropriate, a doctor's release with effective dates.
+These verification documents should be on letterhead and signed by appropriate officials.

+The appeal committee may recommend admission into the Practical Nursing program as an option

+The Admission/Acceptance/Progression Appeal Committee meets twice a month, as needed, to review appeals submitted.
+Notification indicating the outcome of the review will be mailed to the student.

+Describe your situation and reason for appeal: (Attach additional paper as needed)